adilrh/MVA/Convex_optimization_and_applications_in_machine_learning/README.md

 Second Project : Theoretical homework about Duality useless to upload it here.

 Third Project : An implementation of the interior point method, the damped Newton method and barrier method to solve the SVM problem.

 Final exam : see the course website

 The grade I got : 20 / 20

+NB : please use the HTML version for full access.